Uber ‘delighted’ to be granted two-and-a-half-year licence for London

 In tweets posted to its account, the firm said: “We’re delighted to announce @TfL has granted Uber a new 30 month licence in London.
 TfL rightly holds our industry to the highest regulatory and safety standards and we are pleased to have met their high bar.

+He suggested London Mayor Sadiq Khan “should look to New York for leadership inspiration where Uber must guarantee minimum wage for all working time, including waiting time, as a condition of license there.”

+He added: “My fear is that the Mayor’s decision will now inevitably lead to congestion, more pollution and more poverty.”

-At the 2020 court hearing, deputy chief magistrate Tan Ikram said he had taken Uber’s “track record of regulation breaches” into account but recognised the company had made efforts to address failings and had improved standards.
+At a 2020 magistrates court hearing regarding Uber’s licensing, deputy chief magistrate Tan Ikram said he had taken Uber’s “track record of regulation breaches” into account but recognised the company had made efforts to address failings and had improved standards.

 He added: “Uber does not have a perfect record but it has been an improving picture.